-A motor insurance policy falls under the general insurance category.
+A falls under the general insurance category.
 While a third-party liability cover is the basic form of insurance mandated by the law, a comprehensive insurance cover gives the insured a greater scope of protection and includes third-party liability cover as well.
 However, the premium to be paid for a comprehensive insurance policy is higher than a basic third-party liability cover.
 GST on two wheeler insurance premium has been set at a flat 18%, 3% more than the previous rate of 15%.
 This will make bike insurance more expensive than it previously was.
 The same would be the effect on all other general insurance products such as health insurance,

 However, if we look at the positive side, the GST implementation is going to trigger a competition between the insurance providers and we may see competitive pricing as well as greater benefits offered by the insurers in the days to come.
 The GST will affect our lives in significant ways and will definitely influence the way we plan our finances.

 How Should You Purchase A Two Wheeler Insurance?

 If you are looking to buy a bike insurance policy online, the premium paid by you will be higher than what you would have paid last year after applying a GST of 18%.
 While you look for a policy, do not go only by the lesser premium, do check the kind of coverage offered by the insurer.
 You might go to different third-party neutral insurance websites and compare the available policies based on the extent of coverage and the premium.

 GST Rates On Two-Wheeler Insurance Before & After GST

 |Product||Pre-GST Rate||Post GST Rate||Applicability|